Resources, guidance and policies

 Guidance for staff concerned about working on campus

-We understand that the impact of Covid-19 and the uncertainty around the virus will be making many staff feel anxious about working on campus, particularly during lockdown.
+We understand that the impact of Covid-19 and the uncertainty around the virus will be making many staff feel anxious about working on campus.
 As such we have developed a range of measures to help staff and students feel safe on campus.
 If you are still concerned, talk to your line manager, who can complete a risk assessment with you.

 Individual risk assessment (ideally to be completed with your line manager)